ikunetwork/WhitePaper/README.md

 }

 ```
-### The Proposal Library
+### The_Library_Exchange

-Network-based computational biology analysis has become a widely used strategy for determining drug redevelopment piplines due to the ever-increasing pace of bio and chemical information available.<sup>[33](#f33)</sup>  Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential drug redevelopment leads.<sup>[34](#f34)</sup> Unfortunately, this information is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.
+Network-based computational bio analysis has become a widely used strategy for determining drug rediscovery piplines due to the ever-increasing pace of bio and chemical information available.<sup>[33](#f33)</sup>  Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential drug rediscovery leads.<sup>[34](#f34)</sup> Unfortunately, this data is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.
+There are challenges in sourcing and obtaining all relevant existing historical data for a medicinal product data package (dosing, effect, etc.) as is required for clinical trial initiation.
+The lack of access to data means that there is the potential need to replicate expensive tests and even clinical studies, adding cost and time.  <sup>[34a](#f34a)</sup>

-The IN will serve to be a hub for such information allowing for a unified workflow of the most promising redevelopment initiatives along with the economic incentives to bring such initiatives to clinical trial.
-The IKU peer review will “stand on the shoulders” of the computational analysis that has been completed to date to provide a highly predictive, robust repurposing pipeline.
-VR and non-VR are incentivized to ‘bruteForce’ peer review (described below) to earn fees from the IN in the form of BTC, ETH and `RST` - encouraging and incentivizing the the most promising redevelopment initiatives to be capitalized.
+The IN will serve to be a library-hub for the generation, tracking and exchange of such data allowing for an incentivized, open workflow for the most promising drug rediscovery research and clinical trials.
+The IKU architecture facilitates a market around R&D data to use licenses to such data for clinical trial packages, e.g. Rapamycin Animal/Phase I clinical trial safety study (study) for Rapamycin modified release for longevity (clinical trial drug rediscovery package).
+Clinical trial packages are required to submit to governments for ethical clearance to initiate a study.
+In the Rapamycin example, the Animal/Phase I data can be hashed and its digital rights tokenized as `RAP-I`.
+The data can be licensed by acquiring a certain threshold of `RAP-I` token, and utilized in a data package for a Phase II clinical trial (efficacy), eliminating significant time and cost spent replicating studies.
+The most scientifically valuable data would be expected to command greater market demand, incentivizing the uncovering and advance of discovery, making R&D as a whole more efficient, with more transparent, frictionless access to rich pools of data.
+Mining data pool trends of various variables (e.g. mechanism of action, general aging, at risk populations, etc.) will serve to efficiently align proposals to be capitalized, through both in-silico and ‘bruteForce’ peer review.
+IKU data mining architecture is desgined “stand on the shoulders” of the computational analysis that has been completed to date to provide a highly predictive, robust drug rediscovery pipeline.
+VR and non-VR are incentivized to ‘bruteForce’ peer review to earn fees (more on fees below) from the IN in the form of BTC, ETH and `RST` - encouraging and incentivizing the the most promising redevelopment initiatives to be capitalized.

+exchange data, blockchain token rst - end w tokenization

 ## Tokenization